Wintellect/MSLearn/Introduction to Python/final/1-getting-started.md

 print(x) # outputs: Hello World!
 ```

 You will learn much more about strings in a subsequent lesson, including how to parse them and how to manipulate them in various ways.
-You will also learn about other important data types such as lists.
+You will also learn about other important data types such as lists, which store collections of data and are frequently used to hold collections of strings.

 ## Create an Azure notebook